u1v3r/cwac-richedit/README.markdown

 what CWAC module you are having issues with, and be sure to include source code and stack traces if you are encountering crashes.

-If you have encountered what is clearly a bug, or a feature request, please post an [issue](https://github.com/commonsguy/cwac-richedit/issues).
+If you have encountered what is clearly a bug, or if you have a feature request, please post an [issue](https://github.com/commonsguy/cwac-richedit/issues).
 Be certain to include complete steps for reproducing the issue.